 Limit the Scroll area in Excel is a useful trick.
 Sometimes, you might want to hide some cells from your viewer.
 Also, for practical purposes, you might want to stick to the specified area.
 That’s where this article comes in handy.

-3 Ways to Limit Scroll Area in Excel
+How to Limit Scroll Area in Excel: 3 Easy Ways

 There are many ways we can limit the scroll area in Excel.
 We will show you three easy and simple ways for that.
 So, let’s begin.